-Having said that, it’s not surprising that I don’t do as many pre-nuptial agreements in practice, as maybe I could.
+It’s not surprising that I don’t do as many prenuptial agreements in practice, as maybe I could.

 There are, of course, exceptions to the rule.
 Families with enormous amounts of capital invested in their business, such as farming families often need the financial security of a prenuptial agreement to protect their assets.

-If you have substantial family assets that require protection by a pre-nuptial agreement (financial agreement) or have been asked to sign a pre-nuptial agreement by your proposed spouse contact your a family lawyer specialist.
+If you have substantial family assets that require protection by a prenuptial agreement (financial agreement) or have been asked to sign a prenuptial agreement with your proposed spouse contact a family law specialist.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.